Table of Contents

 Once you have assessed your chances of success and found them to be high, next comes the actual tender writing.
 Considering how to win a tender through your writing is all about planning, being persuasive and always keeping the wording of the question set in mind.

+Before you start writing, it is important to put together a bid plan and allocate sufficient time to complete your tender responses.
+Deconstruct each question into a few bullet points, to ensure you keep focus and make the questions more manageable.
+You may wish to consider bid win themes or storyboarding, to keep a consistent message throughout and add in the right content.
+This is when you will look to technical, subject matter experts within the organisation to provide their input into the responses.
 Do not fall into the trap of writing a bid that reflects the services you would prefer to deliver – winning tenders has to be what the evaluator wants to read and what they have asked you to include.
-Break the question down into constituent parts, stick to the evaluation criteria and let these elements guide your submission for the individual opportunity in order to win a tender.
+When answering the question, break it down into constituent parts, stick to the evaluation criteria and let these elements guide your submission for the individual opportunity in order to win a tender.

 Check out our full list of top tips for tender writing and our bid writer’s top 10 tips, including:

-• Writing persuasively and emphasising the benefits of your contract-specific offerings, framing all aspects of the submission in a positive light and adhering to the evaluation guidance
+- Writing persuasively and emphasising the benefits of your contract-specific offerings, framing all aspects of the submission in a positive light and adhering to the evaluation guidance.
+Here you will use your technical expert’s information to ensure the bid is specific to your organisation.

 It is also crucial to ensure sufficient quality assurance processes cover each element of the tender submission.
-An impartial member of your bid team should review each response, making comments and suggestions where necessary, before a final draft is proofread by an additional pair of eyes.
+An impartial member of your bid team, or an external bid consultancy should review each response, making comments and suggestions where necessary, before a final draft is proofread by an additional pair of eyes.

 It is good practice to ensure your tender submission includes everything the buyer has requested in a clear and accessible format to remain compliant and ultimately win the contract.